smrkem/stockdata2/docs/initial-react-app.md

 - https://github.com/smrkem/stockdata2/commit/678be7244cd0aa8d8e4bcc05e9347d5ec5bc645f

 <br>
-( `npm start` and everything is running smooth.
-It doesn't even look half bad)
+An `npm start` and everything is running smooth.
+It doesn't even look half bad...

 <br>
+I'll be building this app from the outside-in.
+That is I'll be adding functionality and features along the way - building the app out along the way.
+With the CompanyNameInput component in place, it's time to take the user's query and send it to the API.